 The Oglethorpe Track and Field is where you will find the Oglethorpe track and field teams as well as the men’s and women’s lacrosse programs.
 The lacrosse field is located inside the track and features a synthetic turf surface.
 The Oglethorpe track and field teams use this facility to prepare for their meets and host the annual Oglethorpe Relays meet at the facility.
 The track played host to the 1994 SCAC Track and Field Championships and was recently renovated.
 The lacrosse field was completed in 2013 just in time to ring in the new seasons for the teams.
 Men’s lacrosse was added for the 2011 season and played their first two seasons at Salamone Field.
 The women’s lacrosse team competed in their inaugural season on the Oglethorpe Track and Field.

 Stephen Schmidt Sport and Recreation Center

 The Schmidt Recreation Center is the headquarters for Oglethorpe University Athletics.
 Schmidt is an addition to Dorough Field House, the location for all Stormy Petrel basketball and volleyball home games.
 The center includes an auxiliary gym that can host intramurals as well as other events.
 Above the auxiliary gym is the fitness center, with state of the art training equipment that can help Oglethorpe athletes and students stay in shape or prepare for the season.
 Schmidt is also home to the athletic training offices as well as the offices for coaches and athletic staff.
 The recreation center is dedicated to Stephen J. Schmidt, Oglethorpe Class of 1940, who took the lead for funding the creation of the center.
-The Schmidt Gym hosted matches during the 2009 SCAC Volleyball Championship and plays host to the annual ESPYs at Oglethorpe year-end banquet.
+The Schmidt Gym hosted matches during the 2009 SCAC Volleyball Championship.

 Downing Howell Tennis Courts